 ALI is an independent, nonprofit, tax-exempt (501[c]), research and education corporation registered in Oregon in 1999.
 Recognizing that the archaeological record is the legacy of all human beings and dedicated to bringing the benefits of archaeology to a wider constituency, ALI was founded to address a number of critical issues now facing archaeology and its potential beneficiaries:

-- Damage to archaeological sites is taking place at an alarming rate, but support for preservation programs could be enhanced through the use of modern communications technology to increase public awareness that their archaeological legacy is seriously endangered.
+- Damage to archaeological sites is taking place at an alarming rate.
+Support for preservation programs could be enhanced by using modern communications technology to inform the public that their archaeological legacy is seriously endangered.

 - Despite many millions of public and private dollars spent annually, the poor availability of project reports (the "gray literature"), written mainly to satisfy minimum government requirements, inhibits both research progress and popular support for archaeology.

 - Too little is written for an information-hungry public by professionals, who receive few incentives for such activity.

 - Interested and normally honest lay people, far more numerous than professional archaeologists, often have extensive knowledge of archaeological sites and artifacts that they will not share with professionals for fear of being accused of misdeeds.

 - Media news items, seldom prepared by archaeologists themselves (who are busy doing research, teaching, or meeting clients' needs), are frequently shallow, inaccurate, and incomplete.

 - Despite decades of objection, indigenous peoples, whose past is often the subject of archaeological study, still have too little voice in conduct of research, share too few of its benefits, and consequently often do not support studies that could improve knowledge and appreciation for their cultural heritage.